 What is AI Agents?

 AI agents – the virtual assistants built with artificial intelligence – automate processes, generate insights, and optimize performance.
 Depending on the ways in which they make decisions, adapt to new situations, and interact with their environment, AI agents take on different forms.
-They are categorized into five main types:
+AI agents can range from basic rule-based systems to sophisticated learning models that leverage advanced algorithms and data.

 - Simple Reflex Agents